msakarvadia/memory_injections/README.md

 # Memory Injections:
 ## Correcting Multi-Hop Reasoning Failures during Inference in Transformer-Based Language Models
+This is the link to the [Project Page](https://msakarvadia.github.io/memory_injections/).

 This repo contains the code that was used to conduct the experiments in this [paper](https://arxiv.org/abs/2309.05605).

 To get a quick introduction to the methods used in this work, checkout this [`demo`](https://colab.research.google.com/drive/1H1jjrdMDRoGj5qRGvAuWuwq1dgIDWjQw?usp=sharing).
 This demo is also linked under the `demos` folder in this repo.